z0on/RDA-forest/README.md

 - `makeGF` : Runs gradient forest analysis on an ordination object made by *vegan::capscale()* or *vegan::rda()*.
 - `ordinationJackknife` : Runs *gradientForest* on *nreps* jackknife replicates, each time rebuilding the ordination withholding a fraction of datapoints (default 0.1).
 - `mtrySelJack` : Performs variable selection based on *mtry* criterion: variables that are not important by themselves, only correlated with the actually important ones, begin to lose importance at higher *mtry* setting (Strobl et al 2018).
 The function runs *nreps* jackknife replicates on an ordination, fitting two *gradientForest* models with different *mtry* settings.
 It then selects variables that do not decrease in importance at higher *mtry*.
+- `predict.rf` : Predicts *Y* values based on *extendedForest::randomForest*.
+- `plot.adaptation` : Plots first two PCs of the supplied ordination with *envfit* arrows, then plots geographical map of adaptation colored according to the first two PCs.
+- `plot.turnover` : Plots turnover curve for the specific *X* variable, based on object returned by `ordinationJackknife` with option `predict.mode="turnover"`.
 - `dummify` : Turns a dataframe containing numerical and categorical predictors into fully numerical.
 - `sum_up_importances` : Sums up importances of original factors that were dummified using 'dummify()'